Full of antique pleasures, nothing appears to be hiding

 BELGIUM: We often forget Belgium’s astonishing art history, its spectacular carnivals, exciting artistic life and of course, the fabulous food.
 And not to forget the beer and chocolate as taste of Belgium.
 But this country has much more to offer.
 Art and history enthusiasts will love the galleries, and for a taste of medieval past step back in time with a visit to Ghent and Bruges.

 Belgium is a country of two districts.
-Dutch-speaking Flanders in the north with its historic sites, and French-speaking Wallonia in the south with its caves, castles, valleys and outdoor activities, such as Festival of Wallonia with classic music played in castles, abbeys and churches.
+Dutch-speaking Flanders in the north with its historic sites, and French-speaking Wallonia in the south.
+Wallonia with its caves, castles, valleys and outdoor activities, such as Festival of Wallonia with classic music played in castles, abbeys and churches.
 For those exploring the country, a great rail service connects the towns, villages and cities and most of the hotels are of excellent standard.

-Capital of EU.Brussels is the capital and in fact the capital of the European Union.
+Brussels is the capital and in fact the capital of the European Union.
 The Visitors Centre has free entry and interactive multi-media displays that guide visitors through the journey of European integration and the impact this has on people’s everyday lives.
 The centre caters to all 24 official languages of the EU.

 “Everything we see hides another thing”, said the Belgium artist René Magritte.
 As Belgium is full of antique pleasures, nothing appears to be hiding.